Integrated Math 7

 Consequences for Misbehavior: All disruptions will be handled by timeouts.
 In the event that a student chooses to interfere with the positive environment of the classroom, the following steps will be taken.

-· 1st time a student chooses to interfere with instruction: Student will be sent to Stage 1 timeout in class for 10 minutes.
+● The 1st time a student chooses to interfere with instruction, the student will be sent to a Stage 1 timeout in class for 10 minutes.

-· If a student disrupts while in Stage 1: Student will be sent to Stage 2 in another room for 20 minutes and I will contact a parent/guardian regarding behavior.
+● If a student disrupts while in Stage 1, the student will be sent to Stage 2 in another supervised room for 20 minutes, and I will contact a parent/guardian regarding the behavior.

-· If a student disrupts while in Stage 2: Student will be sent to the Asst.
+● If a student disrupts while in Stage 2, the student will be sent to the Asst.
 Principal for a conference and further disciplinary action.

 Note: any actions that are taken are recorded in a behavior log that can be viewed by administrators.

 Consequences for Good Behavior: Students who exhibit exceptional behavior and performance will be rewarded by: